 A leading, national non-profit organization known as Mercy Housing provides solutions to families or individuals that are facing eviction, that are homeless, or are struggling with their rent.
-They are involved in the operations of tens of thousands of low income apartments and housing units across the country.
+They are involved in the operations of tens of thousands of low income apartments and housing units across the country as noted below.

 The range of resources include permanent rental, transitional apartments, and other units.
 However the focus is on special needs housing, such as people with HIV/AIDS or physical and mental impairments.
 There is also assistance for the formerly homeless and seniors over the age of 65.

 Case management or Resident Services are also available to all clients.
 The non-profit charity will work to help families and individuals learn skills and achieve long term self-sufficiency.
 After all, this is the key to housing stability.
 The workshops and sessions touch upon many issues, including employment, life still training, and many others.

 The Residents services are focused on long term self-sufficiency.
 So the organization may offer help such as access to health care or a financial literacy program.
 There is educational support, classes, and other aid offered to clients.
 Staff and volunteers from Mercy Housing work to help the less fortunate and low income in the region.

 While the support offered to clients will also vary based on state and community, they may include educational support, health education, food assistance programs, eviction prevention advice, employment, and general lease education.
 The charity organization wants clients to gain long term housing stability.

 The programs are run and managed locally, as noted below.
 So each property, apartment, or home has its own application process and criteria in place.
 All contact needs to be made with the local office or housing center.
 Each home will also have its own income requirements, rent amounts, availability and restriction in place.
 Note that in most parts of the country there is an extensive waiting list.
 So the process will take time.